magento/pagebuilder-docs/docs/content-types/extend/extend-more-appearances.md

 -  `heading_style` for selecting text styles
 -  `heading_opacity` for entering an opacity for the Heading text

-The UI component form for these fields is shown here:
+The UI component form for these fields looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>